RedHatGov/fips-openjdk-rhel/README.md

     sudo yum -y install java-11-openjdk-devel nss-tools git

 ## Configure the certificate database
-OpenJDK delegates cryptographic functions to the Mozilla Netscape Security Services (NSS) on RHEL 8.
+Configuring OpenJDK to use the SunPKCS11 provider delegates cryptographic functions to the Mozilla Netscape Security Services (NSS) on RHEL 8.
+The NSS libraries are FIPS 140-2 certified, so when RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the FIPS approved algorithms.

 The `certs` directory should be populated with required certificates and keys prior to running the above script.
-Please refer to the [instructions](https://github.com/rlucente-se-jboss/fips-openjdk-rhel/blob/master/certs/README.md) which creates a root CA, intermediate CA signed by the root, and client and server keys and certs signed by the intermediate CA.
+Please refer to the [instructions](https://github.com/rlucente-se-jboss/fips-openjdk-rhel/blob/master/certs/README.md) which creates a root CA, an intermediate CA signed by the root, and client and server keys and certs signed by the intermediate CA.

-Use the script included in this repository to initialize that database in a local user home directory.
+The SunPKCS11 provider configuration in the `java.security` policy file sets a single NSS database for all java processes on the RHEL host.
+To tailor that to specific local users or daemon processes that have a definedhome directory, the configuration script in this project initializes an NSS database that's unique to the local user's home directory.
 The script will also modify the global `java.security` policy file to refer to the NSS database in the local user home directory.

     cd
     git clone https://github.com/rlucente-se-jboss/fips-openjdk-rhel.git